ZcashFoundation/frost/book/src/tutorial/importing.md

 ### serde

-Alternatively, if you would like to user another format such as JSON, you can enable the `serde` feature (which is *not* enabled by default).
+Alternatively, if you would like to use another format such as JSON, you can enable the `serde` feature (which is *not* enabled by default).
 When it is enabled, you can use [serde](https://serde.rs/) to serialize any structure that needs to be transmitted.
 The importing would look like: